aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Auto-AI Experiment/README.md

 Using AutoAI, you can build and deploy a machine learning model with sophisticated training features and no coding.

-We will use some public datasets to build and deploy two different model pipelines, and analyse each of these models.
+We will a public dataset to build and deploy model pipelines, and analyse the outcome.

 ## Set up